-But when Fe(s) is heated and water vapour is passed over it in open vessel, it is converted to Fe3O4(s) along with the evolution of hydrogen gas.
+But when Fe(s) is heated and water vapor is passed over it in an open vessel, it is converted to Fe3O4(s) along with the evolution of hydrogen gas.

 And when Fe3O4 is reduced with hydrogen gas, it gives Fe(s) and H2O

-But, if the react ion is carried out in close vessel, this react ion beco mes reversible.
+But, if the reaction is carried out in closed vessel, this reaction becomes reversible.

-If we remove C (which is product), reaction will again start and moves in forward direct ion to attain equilibrium again.
+If we remove C (which is product), the reaction will again start and moves in forward direction to attain equilibrium again.